 You are still a parent to your child

 Just because you are in prison doesn’t mean you are not your child’s parent.
-It may feel like you are not in a strong position to parent your child, but you should take your responsibility seriously and do whatever you can to take advantage of the time you are allowed with him or her.
+It may feel like you are not in a strong position to parent your child, but you should take your responsibility seriously.
+Do whatever you can to make the most of the time you have with them.
 Your child has the right to contact you.
 There is an emotional need for your child to be able to interact with you on some level.
 That does not go away just because you are in jail.

 One part of this discussion that is especially difficult for many incarcerated parents to accept is that you are relying on your child’s other parent to prepare him or her for visits with you.
 Before your child comes to visit you or accepts a phone call from you, the other parent should ensure the child understands what is about to happen and what to expect from the interaction.